into your inbox

-October 4, 2007: The day Stefan Koubek was disqualified for the third time
+October 4, 2007: The day Austrian Stefan Koubek was disqualified for a third time

 Every day Tennis Majors looks back to the biggest moments in tennis history.
 On October 4, 2007, Stefan Koubek lost his temper and got disqualified against Sébastien Grosjean in Metz

 What happened exactly on that day

 On this day, October 4, 2007, Stefan Koubek, from Austria, was disqualified from the Metz Open.
 The lefty, known for his bad temper, lost his cool after a disagreement with the umpire, despite the fact that he was leading 4-2 in the deciding set of his round of 16 encounter with Sébastien Grosjean.